GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

     ![vendor-mfa-6](assets/support/vendor-mfa-6-new.png)

-  You will receive a six-digit code on this mobile .
+  You will receive a six-digit code on this mobile.

   10. Enter the six-digit code and click **Next**.